 The student learns refined and expanded applications of the topics introduced in CENR 171.
 The responsibilities of the Nursing Unit Clerk in admitting, discharging and transferring patients and the forms used for each procedure are detailed.
 The different types of isolation precautions are learned and students will relate the role the NUC plays in ensuring that proper precautions are taken.
 Physicians' orders, transcription and sign off procedures are learned at an introductory level.
-(24 hours)
+(24 hours) Prerequisite: CENR 171 with a "B" grade or better

-CENR 173

-Pharmacology Medication Orders I
+CENR 173 Pharmacology Medication Orders I

-Students in this course will learn how to use the 24-hour clock and how it applies in a clinical setting.
+Students in this course learn how to use the 24hour clock and how it applies in a clinical setting.
 They will learn about specific drug categories and their uses.
-Medication Administration records will be introduced to the students.
-Students will practise transcribing medication orders onto the records, learn how to use the Compendium of Pharmaceuticals (CPS), and introduced to vocabulary specific to pharmacology.
-(30 hours)
+Medication Administration records are introduced to the students.
+Students practise transcribing medication orders onto the records, learn how to use the Compendium of Pharmaceuticals (CPS), and introduced to vocabulary specific to pharmacology.
+(30 hours) Prerequisite: CENR 172 with a "B" grade or better